abhishekbhan/vmware-table-app/README.md

 3. API integration
 4. Loaders and empty state handling
 5. Better confirmations on edit/delete/update
+6. Component tags naming/component naming should be better.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.